kierdavis/site/pages/malloc4.md

     the *chunk body* (the second word of the whole chunk).
 Storing meaningful data into a region normally reserved for usage by user code does not cause a problem, since a chunk is never under the control of user code and in the free chunk list at the same time.
+The list is always kept sorted in order of ascending chunk address (i.e. each chunk only ever has a chunk with a higher address as its next-pointer).

 head pointer
   : An `N`-byte variable/register/memory location holding a pointer to the first